istio/istio.io/content/en/news/security/istio-security-2019-002/index.md

 EOF
 {{< /text >}}

-## Mitigations
+## Mitigation

-This bug is fixed in the following versions of Istio:
+This bug is fixed in the following Istio releases:

-* For Istio 1.0.x deployments: update to a minimum version of Istio 1.0.9
+* For Istio 1.0.x deployments: update to [Istio 1.0.9](/news/releases/1.0.x/announcing-1.0.9) or later.
-* For Istio 1.1.x deployments: update to a minimum version of Istio 1.1.10
+* For Istio 1.1.x deployments: update to [Istio 1.1.10](/news/releases/1.1.x/announcing-1.1.10) or later.
-* For Istio 1.2.x deployments: update to a minimum version of Istio 1.2.2
+* For Istio 1.2.x deployments: update to [Istio 1.2.2](/news/releases/1.2.x/announcing-1.2.2) or later.

-If you cannot immediately upgrade to one of these releases, you have the additional option of injecting a [`Lua` filter](https://github.com/istio/tools/tree/master/examples/luacheck) into older versions of Istio.
-This filter has been verified to work with Istio versions 1.1.9, 1.0.8, 1.0.6, and 1.1.3.
+If you cannot immediately upgrade to one of these releases, you have the additional option of injecting a [Lua filter](https://github.com/istio/tools/tree/master/examples/luacheck) into older releases of Istio.
+This filter has been verified to work with Istio 1.1.9, 1.0.8, 1.0.6, and 1.1.3.

-The `Lua` filter is injected *before* the Istio `jwt-auth` filter.
+The Lua filter is injected *before* the Istio `jwt-auth` filter.
 If a JWT token is presented on an http request, the `Lua` filter will check if the JWT token header contains alg:ES256.
 If the filter finds such a JWT token, the request is rejected.

-To install the `Lua` filter, please invoke the following commands:
+To install the Lua filter, please invoke the following commands:

 {{< text bash >}}
 $ git clone git@github.com:istio/tools.git